 The Elk and Sixes Rivers on the rugged Southern Oregon Coast, are known for their runs of native Chinook king salmon and winter steelhead.

 Our guides fish on a handful of coastal rivers, but the rivers we fish the most due to their beauty, productivity and dependability are the Elk and Sixes.
-The Sixes River enters the ocean on the north side of Cape Blanco State Park, a few miles north of the similar-sized Elk River, roughly 5 miles north of Port Orford, Oregon (30 minutes north of Gold Beach and about 20 miles south of Bandon along highway 101).
+The Sixes River enters the ocean on the north side of Cape Blanco State Park, a few miles north of the similar sized Elk River, roughly 5 miles north of Port Orford (30 minutes north of Gold Beach and about 20 miles south of Bandon along highway 101).

-We fish for Chinook king salmon and steelhead on the rivers of the Southern Oregon Coast after the 1st fall storms.
+Our guides fish for Chinook king salmon and winter steelhead on the rivers of the Southern Oregon Coast after the 1st fall storms.
 Rain allows the rivers to rise and the sand duned river mouths to open to the ocean.
 Salmon and steelhead are then able to enter the rivers and head upstream to their spawning grounds.

 Peak of the Season

 Our guides fish the rivers of the Southern Oregon Coast October through February.
 Below we have highlighted the peak of the seasons.